exlskills/course-ASAP-backend-dev-node-gql-mongo/00_A$AP Learn/03_MongoDB Datastore/00_Storage Model/index.md

 If you use Atlas, you don't need to worry about installing and maintaining your DB - ever.

 Sharding allows you controlling how your data is placed - if you got so much of it that it starts really matter for the overall performance of your solution where specific subsets of data are located relatively to your data providers and consumers.
 Out of scope of this demo course.

+### More on Indexing

+Indexes in MongoDB are used to assist search and sorting - no surprise here.
+If a field is inside an embedded array, e.g., `"items.sku"`, each element of the array is indexed transparently - as expected.
+Unlike RDBMS, MongoDB specifically distinguishes between *Single Field* and *Compound* Indexes - those that are built over two or more fields.
+In RDBMS, the query engine is supposed to figure out the best access path based on all present indexes to choose from.
+According to the documentation, MongoDB can also do *Index Intersection* - use multiple available indexes to assist in selecting Documents matching a multi-condition query.
+E.g., if selecting some Orders of one User, an RDBMS-trained dev would expect that the engine will use the User index first, then the index on the Order condition, say, Date, to get the result.
+Not necessarily in MongoDB: it may end up using one single-field index only, e.g., on the User ID, and then scan over all orders for that User, even if the another index covering the Order filter condition exists.
+The practical solution is to check all important queries via the Compass "Explain Plan" option and see the access path used.
+Conveniently, indexes can be added or deleted on the fly via Compass as well.
+So, if you want to streamline your multi-condition query, you may need to create a compound index, e.g, on User ID and Order Date in our example.
+In production, MongoDB Atlas service will send you warnings if your queries cause multi-record scans.
+Depending on the tier of your service at Atlas, you can even get detailed analysis reports, but usually a quick look at your queries and check via Compass would lead you to the fix.

+The direction of indexes - Ascending or Descending - can be specified at the field level, and it is also affects whether or not the index is used processing the query, especially for Compound indexes.

+Text indexes is an interesting topic, outside of scope of this demo.
+MongoDB has developed a language-specific text search functionality, which is quite extensive and can only be figured out by trying different combinations of indexing and searching methods.
+Up to you if you want to give it a try or move to using Elasticsearch as your open text search solution.